the-other-mariana/outgoing/README.md

 It will run the server on http://localhost:8080/

-- To test sensor data is received (23 degrees), open terminal #2 where server.go is, and type:
+- To test sensor data is received (23 degrees), open terminal #2 on any folder, and type:

 ```
 $ curl -X GET http://localhost:8080/dht?temp=23